Im-Rises/space-invaders-arcade-emulator/README.md

 TODO:

+Should i map the player 2 inputs on a different positions on the keyboard ?

+TODO:

 - [x] Add controls
+- [x] Add video
+- [x] Correct player 2 controls not working
+- [x] Correct the player 2 controls to be set on the same as the player 1
+- [x] Move the input handling to the si_arcade crate no web_api crate
+- [x] Move corrected code to the original project
 - [ ] Add audio
-- [x] Add video
 - [ ] Add the rom loader
-- [ ] Move the input handling to the si_arcade crate no web_api crate
-- [ ] Correct player 2 controls not working
-- [ ] Correct the player 2 controls to be set on the same as the player 1
 - [ ] Add a way to fetch the score from the game ?
 - [ ] Add a way to toggle the space invaders original view or the pure emulation view (to do in CSS).
 - [ ] When shooting add loop at the end of the sound to make it sound like the original game or make it longer and stop it when the player stop shooting.
-- [ ] Move corrected code to the original project

 ## Images